Phaze1D/frontend-nanodegree-mobile-portfolio/README.md

 Once those commands are finished, open you browser and goto `localhost:8080`

 ### Implementation

+##### Gulp Optimizations
-I used gulp to minify all .js, .css and .html files and moved all the files to a dist folder.

-I used imageMagick to create optimized all .png and .jpg images
+Used gulp to minify all .js, .css and .html files and moved all the files to a dist folder.
+I also used imageMagick to optimize all .png and .jpg images

+##### Index Optimizations
-I optimized the index.html file by first adding a media query on the necessary link tags like so
+Optimized the index.html file by first adding a media query on the necessary link tags like so

 ```
 <link href="css/print.css" rel="stylesheet" media="print">